 - If children are going on outings, the key person for the child will accompany the children with a risk assessment, or a member of staff who is fully informed about the child's needs and/or medication. - A teacher trained in first aid (usually the Manager) should be responsible for looking after and administering the medicine. - Medication for a child is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
-Inside the box is a copy of the consent form and a card to record when it has been given, including all the details that need to be recorded in the medication record as stated above. - On returning to the setting the card is stapled to the medicine record book and the parent signs it. - If a child on medication has to be taken to hospital, the child's medication is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
+Inside the box is a copy of the consent form and a card to record when it has been given, including all the details that need to be recorded in the medication record as stated above. - If a child on medication has to be taken to hospital, the child's medication is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
 Inside the box is a copy of the consent form signed by the parent. - This procedure should be read alongside the Outings Policy.